 KEY STEP WHAT AND WHY Develop a disability mainstreaming goal All organisations already have organisational goals, visions, missions, etc. These usually reflect the purpose and key functions of the organisation.
 In theory, these existing goals, visions and missions should be inclusive of persons with disabilities even if they are not specifically mentioned.
 However, disability mainstreaming is seldom, if ever, seen as a core function of an organisation and thus often falls by the way side.
 It is for this reason that organisations are encouraged to develop a specific disability mainstreaming goal.
 This goal does not replace the broader organisational goal and must not be confused as such.
 The disability mainstreaming goal focuses on what you aim to achieve in terms of full and equal inclusion of persons with disabilities within your organisation and its programmes.
-A disability mainstreaming goal will assist, amongst others, with: Securing in-depth commitment from all members of the organisation.
-105
+A disability mainstreaming goal will assist, amongst others, with: Ensuring that disability remains on the organisation's development and transformation agenda.
+Securing in-depth commitment from all members of the organisation.
+5 Securing in depart commitment from an members of the organisation.

 Providing focus and direction for disability mainstreaming interventions.
 Serving as a basis for monitoring and evaluating achievement of outputs and impact.
-Conduct a Status Quo Analysis "Status Quo" basically means the current status (position/standing/condition) of a thing or a situation.
+"Status Quo" basically means the current status (position/standing/condition) of a thing or a situation.
 It is also known as an "as-is" picture which literally means a view of how things are at the current moment.
 A Status Quo Analysis will give you a very good understanding of how good or bad the situation is, where the problem areas are and what you have to focus your energy on, who you have to work with, etc. Conducting a Status Quo Analysis involves reflecting or reporting on the facts as they are, as well as analysing (probing/scrutinising/investigating) the causes, impact and meaning of the factual situation.
 A Status Quo Report provides the analysis in a narrative form and usually includes recommendations on how to positively change the current status quo.
 Implementation of the recommendations of the report will usually result in a changed status quo.
 A status quo analysis provides information that is necessary for effective planning and management.
-Develop an action plan An Action Plan is also known as a work plan or an implementation plan and is the RESOURCE you use to implement your disability mainstreaming interventions.
+An Action Plan is also known as a work plan or an implementation plan and is the RESOURCE you use to implement your disability mainstreaming interventions.
 The Plan essentially reflects: what you will do. how you will do it. who will be involved.